cloud-gov/product/adr/ADR-0010-aws-security-monitoring-alerting.md

 [Conformance packs are sets of rules and pre-defined remediation actions for resources that are not in compliance](https://docs.aws.amazon.com/config/latest/developerguide/conformance-packs.html).

 We will not use conformance packs because [they are not available in GovCloud](https://docs.aws.amazon.com/govcloud-us/latest/UserGuide/govcloud-config.html).

+#### Notifications

+AWS Config can deliver notifications for a number of events: [changes in configuration on monitored resources, changes in compliance status on monitored resources, and more](https://docs.aws.amazon.com/config/latest/developerguide/notifications-for-AWS-Config.html).

+Given the amount of deployed resources for cloud.gov and thus potential volume of notifications, to start with we will only enable notifications for resources that are not in compliance.
+[We will use EventBridge to filter the notifications and send them to a new SNS topic](https://aws.amazon.com/premiumsupport/knowledge-center/config-resource-non-compliant/).
+Using the SNS topic, we can create a subscription for a Google group email address  or we could send alerts to a dedicated Slack channel.

 ## AWS GuardDuty